Exercise and Lifestyle

 If you have other medical conditions you should consult your healthcare professional before commencing any new exercise activities.

 Constipation is an extremely common digestive complaint during pregnancy.
 Exercising can help reduce the symptoms, but it's important the exercise chosen doesn't put too much stress on either mother or baby.
 A healthcare professional can offer more specific advice about what’s appropriate for mums-to-be.

 Constipation can be a common complaint for older people.
 A lower food and fluid intake and some medications can contribute to constipation, but reduced physical movement may also play a part.
 Regular exercise may help and a healthcare professional can advise about what activities are suitable.

-Children who suffer constipation complain not just about the uncomfortable symptoms, but also about related fear and embarrassment.
+Children who suffer from constipation complain about the uncomfortable symptoms.
 Healthy nutrition and exercise are important for them too, and healthcare professionals are well equipped to help.

 It's hard in these times not to get stressed with the pressures of everyday life, but stress is thought to affect the digestive system and may contribute to constipation.
 Ask your doctor about ways to manage stress if you believe it is a serious issue for you.